Octoberfest7/OSEP-Tools/README.md

 vbobfuscate.ps1 - ps1 to generate caeser cipher code for pscradle.
 Make sure offsets match for encrypt/decrypt.
 First output is download cradle, last is app name for app name check before running.

-clm-bypass.cs - C# code that can be comiled to bypass AMSI and run powershell commands.

 # NOTES